 Make it yours

 Apple wants to make sure they're hosting content that's actually owned by the people submitting it, and they take Intellectual Property (IP) very seriously.
-In the example above, the app (Midwest Grain Expo) doesn't include the company name (Huskers United).
-If your Apple Developer Program account is set up with your organization's info, and it doesn't match the event, Apple may reject the app as an IP concern.
+If your app is called "Midwest Grain Expo", but your company's Team Name in your Apple Developer Account is "Huskers United", Apple could flag it as an IP concern.

 Here's what you can do: